frank-chris/In-memorySearchableFileSystem/README.md

 ![plot](https://frank-chris.github.io/my-website/plot.png)

 **Note regarding measurements**
-We conducted the benchmarking on a Acer Aspire 5 machine with 1.6GHz(with Turbo Boost upto 3.4GHz) Intel i5 8 CPU.
+We conducted the benchmarking on an Acer Aspire 5 machine with 1.6GHz(with Turbo Boost upto 3.4GHz) Intel i5 8 CPU.
 The RAM was 8GB DDR4.
 The operating system was Ubuntu 20.4, with patches as of November 20, 2020.
 The OS was installed a few days before measurement and all measurements were done immediately after rebooting and preventing unnecessary processes from running in the background.
 The on-disk file system was ext4 and had 256GB of space on the partition.

 ## Note